Flatulence Problems? Try These Home Remedies

 - Consuming foods that may generate gases (cabbages, sodas or beer),

-- Eating too much (the food that doesn’t get fully digested turns into gas),
+- Eating too much (food that is not fully digested turns into gas),

 - Chronic constipation (going more than 4 days without going to the bathroom),